nemoo/democratizer-angular/frontend-angular/README.md

 * Install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates)
 * Run `ncu` to see which dependencies can be upgraded.
 * Run `ncu -u` to upgrade your package.json to the latest versions.
+* Run `yarn upgrade-interactive` to see which packages can be upgraded and trigger the upgrade

 ## Code scaffolding